bubblemanss/Guelph2015/README.md

 - idea
 - theme its relating to
 - brief summary of how you think we should implement it
+- your name (so we know who to ask about it)

 The implementation of the idea we can improve on if we choose the idea.